LangChain runtime authorization

 # The LLM decides which tools to call and with what arguments.

 # LangChain executes them.
-No authorization.
+No enforcement.
 No limits.

 # A prompt injection could trigger delete_records on your users table.